aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 # Design Summary

-As this feature is a candidate for inclusion in [AWS CDK v2], the design should maximize the amount of changes that can be rolled out withon CDK v1 without breaking existing customers.
-The solution is hence described in two main milestones, none of which entails making breaking changes to the **TypeScript** APIs:

-1. [non-breaking changes](#non-breaking-chanes) where the feature will be incrementally built into AWS CDK v1 without affecting any existing API
-2. [breaking changes](#breaking-changes) where code generation will be changed so that statically typed languages have a better experience

-## Non-breaking changes
+This feature is designed in such a way that it can be gradually rolled out into codebases, so that AWS CDK v1 customers can start to benefit from the enhanced type safety features it offers to statically typed languages.

 First, the _jsii assembly_ schema needs to be augmented so that it can represent _type unions_ as part of a library's exported type system.
 This introduces a new type `kind`, and those will coexist with _classes_, _interfaces_ and _enums_